baltimorecounty/javascript-utilities/README.md

 This function takes a parameter of the key of the configuration value you wish to return, _e.g._ `"title"`.

-You will get a console.error describing what went wrong if the config hasn't been set, you are in an environment that doesn't exist, or you pass in a key that doesn't exist.
+You will get an error in the console describing what went wrong if the config hasn't been set, you are in an environment that doesn't exist, or you pass in a key that doesn't exist.

 **Usage**